-We aim to offer a range of appointment types to suit individual needs and schedules.
-These include face to face consultations, consultations over the phone or via video call and the use of the online eConsult platform to communicate directly with the Practice medical team.
-We strive to ensure you communicate with the most appropriate member of our Practice medical team, which includes doctors, nurse practitioners, practice pharmacists, nurses, physiotherapists and mental health support workers.
+We aim to offer a range of appointment types to suit individual needs.
+These include face to face, telephone and if requested video.
+We will ensure that you are directed to the most appropriate member of our Practice team, which includes doctors, nurse practitioners, practice pharmacists, practice nurses, physiotherapists and mental health support workers.

 Urgent Medical Care

-If you feel that your medical condition requires attention immediately, please phone the surgery on 01446 772383.
+If you feel that your medical condition requires attention immediately, please contact the Practice as early in the day as possible (ideally before 10am).
 Our reception team will need to ask you some basic questions about your health and the nature of the urgent problem in order to ensure that you get the care you need in the most appropriate and convenient way.
 All of the reception team have been trained to ask such questions, and any information you provide will be treated with the utmost confidence.